LiberalLion/Full-Stack-Development-Projects/README.md

 est. time spent: `20 hours` (no precourses)

-This is the last project of the `Udacity-Full-Stack-Nanodegree` Course.
 It covers following technical topics in 1 app:

 1. Database modeling with `postgres` & `sqlalchemy` (see `models.py`)